2600hz/kazoo5/doc/installation.md

 Erlang/OTP is required for both run time and build time.
 Usually the official Erlang package provided by distributions is not up-to-date, please follow this section to install it from source code or using other options.

-* Kazoo version 4.3 requires Erlang version 19 specifically 19.3.x
+* {% BRAND_NAME %} version 4.3 requires Erlang version 19 specifically 19.3.x
-* Kazoo version 5.x is currently targets Erlang version 23 (specifically 23.0.3)
+* {% BRAND_NAME %} version 5.x is currently targets Erlang version 23 (specifically 23.0.3)
-* Kazoo master branch targets Erlang 23+ (specifically 23.0.3 but consult [`make/erlang_version`](https://github.com/2600hz/kazoo/blob/master/make/erlang_version) to be sure).
+* {% BRAND_NAME %} master branch targets Erlang 23+ (specifically 23.0.3 but consult [`make/erlang_version`](https://github.com/2600hz/kazoo/blob/master/make/erlang_version) to be sure).

 #### Installing Erlang/OTP from source code

 We recommend to use a tool like [kerl](https://github.com/kerl/kerl) to manage Erlang/OTP installations.
-If you want to play around with multiple versions of Erlang while hacking on Kazoo, this is probably the best way.
+If you want to play around with multiple versions of Erlang while hacking on {% BRAND_NAME %}, this is probably the best way.
 For compiling Erlang you need some dependencies, see [Build time requirements](#build-time-requirements)

 ```shell
     curl -O https://raw.githubusercontent.com/kerl/kerl/master/kerl